Sunday, January 20, 2019

 Burlington Northern Santa Fe SD40-2 #8022 in Vancouver, Washington, in August 2000

 Leading a freight train from Portland to head east up the Columbia River Gorge, Burlington Northern Santa Fe #8022 is a 3,000-horsepower SD40-2 that was built by the Electro-Motive Division of General Motors in March 1978.
-Following the merger of the Burlington Northern and the Atchison, Topeka & Santa Fe on September 12, 1995, this locomotive became Burlington Northern Santa Fe #8022, and had its headlight lowered into the nose following Santa Fe practice.
+Following the merger of the Burlington Northern and the Atchison, Topeka & Santa Fe on September 22, 1995, this locomotive became Burlington Northern Santa Fe #8022 and was repainted into Burlington Northern Santa Fe's "Heritage I" paint scheme on December 21, 1998, and had its headlight lowered into the nose following Santa Fe practice.

 Burlington Northern SD40-2 #7278 in Vancouver, Washington, in August 2000